For unauthorized uses of the label's logo or name, see Arcade (2).

 Name of a Dutch multimedia concern, which started off as a record label specialized in compilations.
 The label itself was founded in the 1970's by Herman Heinsbroek, who followed the example of the original Arcade Records (3).
 Seeing the huge success of their releases the company grew enormously and gradually spread out over Western Europe.
 The first step was the opening of a Belgian office in Brussels during the 1980's, which also made the company change name to "Arcade Benelux" (where Benelux stands for (BE)lgium, The (NE)therlands and (LUX)emburg), and a move of the head office to Nieuwegein instead of Naarden.
-Other divisions got started in Germany, France, Spain, Italy, Denmark, Sweden and Norway.
+Other divisions got started in Germany (1975), France, Spain, Italy, Denmark, Sweden and Norway.
 Even the original U.K. company had been bought in 1984.
-There was also a division going by the name "Arcade International", which releases were distributed by more than one division (often in all available countries) at once.
+There was also a division going by the name "Arcade International", whose releases were distributed by more than one division (often in all available countries) at once.

-By the mid 1990's the company had become a true multinational, spreading into the market of broadcasting (both radio and T.V.), of audio and of video.
+By the mid 1990's the company had become a true multinational, spreading into the market of broadcasting (both radio and T.V.), of audio and video.
 In 1996 Arcade's parent company (Arcade Beheer BV) was acquired by Wegener, a dutch publishing giant.

 After a reorganization and acquisition of more companies (like CNR Music and Indisc - although these 2 labels/distributors kept using their own names too) the audio section of the Arcade Group was renamed into "Arcade Music Company" and also the company "Arcade Benelux" got split up into a Belgian and Dutch division.
 They both became fully independent of each-other, having their own specific releases.

 In 2000, after only four years with Wegener, the Arcade Music Group was sold to WBG Beheer BV.
-WBG Beheer BV merged the Arcade Music Group with their own label operations, Roadrunner Records, to for the Roadrunner Arcade Music Group.
+WBG Beheer BV merged the Arcade Music Group with their own label operations, Roadrunner Records, to form the Roadrunner Arcade Music Group.